 Along the Front Beach, you will spot many coconut trees under the green shades.
 There’s a park full of flowers for visitors who love walking and admiring the view of the ocean waves.

 You can also find a lot of restaurant and entertainment services in this area.

 9. Day trip to Ho Tram

-Ho Tram is known for having a better beach compared to the beaches in Vung Tau.
-With clear blue water and sandy coast, Ho Tram attracts lots of visitors yearly.
+Ho Tram is known for having a better beach than Vung Tau.
+With clear blue water and sandy coast, Ho Tram attracts many visitors yearly.